Home » Ted Bundy Utah Locations » This Location

 While she was trying to open the door and escape, he suddenly grabbed her left arm and handcuffed her wrist.

-At that point, her life was beginning to flash before her eyes, and she started to envision a future where her parents would never know what had happened to her.
+At that point, her life flashed before her eyes, and she started to envision a future where her parents would never know what had happened to her.

 Fortunately, the teenager refused to go down without a fight.